pwa-builder/pwabuilder-ios/README.md

 This is PWABuilder's iOS platform that generates an iOS app that loads your PWA in a WKWebView.
 The platform generates a zip file containing an Xcode project that you can compile on your Mac and publish to the App Store.

+# Documentation
+If you're looking for more info on how to use PWABuilder to package for iOS, check out the documentation [here.](https://docs.pwabuilder.com/#/builder/app-store)

+There is also an [iOS FAQ](https://docs.pwabuilder.com/#/builder/faq?id=ios) available.
 # Architecture

 This is a C# web app that listens for requests to generate a PWA.